Overview

 RETURN VALUE

-Initial approximation :
+Initial approximation and refined result

 /* cexplambertw : exponent of Lambert W0 function